Forever (Roy Wood song)

 "Forever" is a 1973 single, which was written and produced by Roy Wood.
 Wood played all of the musical instruments on the recording, as well as supplying lead and multi-tracked backing vocals.
 The song was globally published by Carlin Music Corp.

 The track reached number 8 in the UK Singles Chart.
 The single remained in the UK chart for 13 weeks, straddling the final month of 1973 and the start of the following year.
 The single enjoyed a higher placing in the UK chart in January 1974, than Wizzard's "I Wish It Could Be Christmas Everyday".
 The A-side of the single's label bore the script "with special thanks to Brian Wilson and Neil Sedaka for their influence".
 The track was also released as a single in New Zealand, the Netherlands, Portugal and South Africa.

+Wood appeared with the song on BBC's Top of the Pops on three occasions: 20 December 1973, 3 January 1974 and 17 January 1974.

 "Forever" has appeared on numerous compilation albums, including Wood's own Singles (1993, Connoisseur Records). and Through the Years: The Best of Roy Wood.

 Reception

-Alexis Petridis stated it was "a solo hit that imagined what it would be like if Neil Sedaka had joined the Beach Boys with beautiful results".
+Alexis Petridis, writing in The Guardian, described it as "a solo hit that imagined what it would be like if Neil Sedaka had joined The Beach Boys with beautiful results".